inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 * To read through the |project_name| option menu
 * To know where to go for help
-* To go through some frequently ask questions
+* To go through some frequently asked questions

 **Expected Results:**